dgraph-io/dgraph/wiki/content/design-concepts/index.md

 multiple distinct [groups](/deploy#data-sharding).

 A group config file is used to determine which server would serve what groups.
-In the future versions, live Dgraph server would be able to move tablets around depending upon heuristics.
+In the future versions, live Dgraph alpha would be able to move tablets around depending upon heuristics.

 If a groups gets too big, it could be split further.
 In this case, a single `Predicate` essentially gets divided across two groups.